RetroPie/RetroPie-Docs/docs/Managing-ROMs.md

 For example, MAME2003 is based off the MAME 0.78 source code, so you must use the MAME 0.78 ROM set with MAME2003.
 If you use ROMs which are from an earlier or later MAME version, such as 0.50 or 0.100 or 0.173, then those ROMs probably will not work with MAME2003 because that other version's definition of the correct ROM is different from 0.78's definition of the correct ROM.

 RetroPie includes forks of the [MAME](http://mamedev.org/) emulator that work well on the Raspberry Pi hardware, but are based on older versions of the emulator code.
-The [Final Burn Alpha](http://www.fbalpha.com/) emulator usually performs better than MAME but supports less games, a recent and earlier FBA are available in RetroPie.
+The [Final Burn Alpha](http://www.fbalpha.com/) emulator usually performs better than MAME but supports less games, a current and earlier FBA are available in RetroPie.

 The recommended emulators are:

 * Pi 2 and Pi 3: `lr-mame2003` and `lr-fbalpha`
-* Pi 1 and Pi Zero: `mame4all` (the native emulator, not the RetroArch core)
+* Pi 1 and Pi Zero: `mame4all`  (the native emulator, not the RetroArch core) and `pi-fba`

 If the game you wish to play is supported by different emulator versions, try each version, as one may perform better than another.
 Earlier versions usually run faster than later versions (but not always).
 Earlier versions also support less games than later versions.
 Native emulators like mame4all and AdvMame may perform better than RetroArch cores but cannot take advantage of global RetroArch configurations so must be configured individually.
 Generally most 2D games work well on the Pi 3, but most 3D and vector games do not run at playable speed or at all.